· · · ·

 StepUp Greensboro

-ABOUT: StepUp Ministry is a community of diverse faiths that partners with adults and children in the shared goal of stable lives through Jobs and Life Skills Training.
-We seek to help the unemployed, underemployed, homeless and those who may be at risk and need a second chance.
-Job Readiness Training is offered monthly.
-More than 300 adults were served in 2015, and 150 secured jobs.
-We serve a hot, nutritious meal, Hot Dish and Hope, on Tuesday and Thursday evenings in the Mullin Life Center of First Presbyterian Church to the homeless and needy in our community.
+About: StepUp Ministry is a community of diverse faiths that partners with adults and children toward stable lives through Jobs and Life Skills Training.
+They help the unemployed, underemployed, homeless, and those who need a second chance.
+Job Readiness Training is offered monthly, and a hot meal (Hot Dish and Hope) is served Tuesday and Thursday evenings at First Presbyterian Church.

 336-676-5871